erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 -----------------------------

 After nominations get verified by the receiving partner, students prepare their Learning Agreements (LAs).
-While this might be displayed as a completely separate process in the user's interface, internally this is covered by the same APIs.
+This is a separate process in the user's interface and internally it is covered by other APIs.

-*Sidenote: Remember, that in many cases servers are allowed to implement only a subset of API features (e.g. only nominations, but not LAs).
-This differs from API to API, and you should consult the specs for details.*

-It's worth noting that the receiving institution MAY also be allowed to edit Learning Agreements in EWP.
-The flowchart below presents only one of the possible use cases in which it is the student who edits his own LA, but - if both partners support this feature - then it is also possible for LAs to be edited by both coordinators (via their own local user interfaces).
-All changes, regardless of who made them, need to be accepted by all three parties (the student, the sending coordinator, and the receiving coordinator).
+All changes to the LA need to be accepted by all three parties (the student, the sending coordinator, and the receiving coordinator).

-As we said, the primary workflow uses APIs which we have already introduced.
+The primary workflow uses the following APIs:

+ * **[Outgoing Mobility Learning Agreements API][omobility-las-api]** - implemented by the sending HEI.
+   It allows the receiving HEI to read and accept Learning Agreements, stored on the sending HEI's servers and approved by a student and the sending HEI, and propose changes to them.
+   This API is based on the new LA template.
+The most recent version is available on the [EUF Wiki][euf-wiki-la].
+ * **[Outgoing Mobility Learning Agreement CNR API][omobility-la-cnr-api]** - implemented by the receiving HEI, allows partner institutions to send notifications whenever learning agreements kept on the partner institutions' servers are changed.

 There are however some other APIs which might be useful during this stage:

  * **[Courses API][courses-api]** - implemented by the *receiving*
-   institution, it allows to verify if a course by the given ID exists, and - in some cases - if it has been confirmed that it will be conducted during the next academic term.
+   institution, it allows verifying if a course by the given ID exists, and - in some cases - if it has been confirmed that it will be conducted during the next academic term.